stbnrivas/howtos/git-commands.md

 git request-pull origin/master
 ```

-How to keep your fork up to date with its origin
+How to keep your fork update with its origin
 error: This branch is X commits behind $USER:master

 ```bash